Waste Reduction and Recycling

 We make it a priority to showcase everything the Napa Valley has to offer and keeps things local.
 We work with 30 Napa Valley wineries and 28 Napa restaurants to keep fans fueled during the festival.

 We invite the future generation to participate in BottleRock’s celebration of music, culture and community.
-In 2016, over 1,000 kids were registered in the LittleRockers program, which was introduced for guests 6 years and younger so Festival staff have a way to reconnect separated families.
+In 2017, 756 kids were registered in the LittleRockers program, which was introduced for guests 6 years and younger so Festival staff have a way to reconnect separated families.

 We’re honored to have contributed to local organizations that serve the the community.
 These organizations include: